chirchirbitok/chirchirbitok/README.md

 - 👋 Hi, I’m @chirchirbitok
-- 👀 I’m interested in building experiences
+- 👀 Let's build experiences
-- 💞️ I’m looking to collaborate on Mobile and Web Dev
+- 💞️ Let's collaborate on Mobile dev
 - 📫 How to reach me douglasbitok@gmail.com or +254718119450

 <!---